Chart Color Schemes

 Huntingdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Huntingdale has high cultural diversity, with 40.7% born overseas and 42.2% speaking a language other than English at home.
-Christianity is the main religion, at 47.2%.
-Judaism is overrepresented compared to Greater Melbourne, at 0.7% versus 1.0%.
+Huntingdale's cultural diversity is notable, with 40.7% of its population born overseas and 42.2% speaking a language other than English at home.
+Christianity is the predominant religion in Huntingdale, making up 47.2%.
+However, Judaism is overrepresented compared to Greater Melbourne, comprising 0.7% versus 1.0%.

 Frequently Asked Questions - Diversity